-Although CBD can be found in Arizona, the market is new and mostly unregulated, which can make finding a reliable supplier difficult.
+Although CBD can be found in Arizona, the market is mostly unregulated, which can make finding a reliable supplier difficult.

 Let’s see how you can protect yourself and find the highest-quality product for the best price.

-With medical marijuana being legal in Arizona, you should have no trouble finding the right CBD product for your particular situation.
+With recreational and medical marijuana legal in Arizona, you should have no trouble finding the right CBD product for your particular situation.

 There are two primary ways to purchase CBD in Arizona.
 The first is to find a reliable online source for all of your CBD needs; this is generally the most simple and least expensive method.